circuitdao/docs/docs/faq.md

 BYC is pronounced 'bick'.

 Bytecash is issued as a [Chia Asset Token](https://chialisp.com/cats) (CAT2) with custom tail.
-You can get your wallet to recognize BYC coins by [registering](https://docs.chia.net/guides/offers-gui-tutorial/#add-a-new-cat) the Bytecash asset ID with your wallet.
+You can get your wallet to recognize BYC coins by [registering](https://docs.chia.net/guides/offers-gui-tutorial/#add-a-new-cat) the asset ID with your wallet.

 Bytecash (BYC) asset ID: ```ae1536f56760e471ad85ead45f00d680ff9cca73b8cc3407be778f1c0c606eac```